jhderojasUVa/Simple_MCP_Server/README.md

 This server is using STDIO by default.

 Start the server by building it and running using `npm run build` and `npm run start`.
+Or, in one shot, use `npm run start:build`

 Also you can start on dev mode with `npm dev`.